Neural incomplete factorization: learning preconditioners for the conjugate gradient method: Conclusions

 \section{Conclusions}

-In this paper we introduce \texttt{NeuralIF}, a novel data-driven preconditioner for the conjugate gradient method to accelerate solving large-scale linear equation systems.
-Our method learns an approximation of the sparse Cholesky factor of the input matrix following the widespread idea of incomplete factorization preconditioners \cite{benzi2002preconditioning}.
-We use the matrix $A$ as an input to a graph neural network which aligns with the objective to minimize the distance between the learned Cholesky factor and the input matrix $A$ using the Frobenius norm as a distance measure.
-Our experiments show that the proposed method is outperforming general purpose preconditioners both on synthetic and real-world problems.
-Our work shows the large potential of data-driven techniques in combination with numerical optimization and the usefulness of graph neural networks as a natural computational backend for problems from linear algebra.
+In this paper we introduce NeuralIF, a novel and computationally efficient data-driven preconditioner for the conjugate gradient method to accelerate solving large-scale and sparse linear equation systems.
+Our method is trained to predict the sparse Cholesky factor of the input matrix following the widespread idea of incomplete factorization preconditioners \citep{benzi2002preconditioning}.
+To obtain a computationally efficient loss function, we derive a stochastic approximation of the Froebnius loss based on Hutchinson's trace estimator \citep{hutchinson1989stochastic}.
+This allows us to train our model using matrix-vector multiplications only which can be efficiently implemented for the large-sclae sparse matrices.

+We use the problem matrix $\mA$ as an input to a graph neural network, which processes the input and produces the desired approximate factorization.
+The network architecture aligns with the objective to minimize the distance between the learned output and the input matrix $\mA$ based on insights from graph theory using the Frobenius norm as a distance measure.
+Our experiments show that the proposed method is competitive against general-purpose preconditioners both on synthetic and real-world problems and allows the creation of both dynamic and static sparsity patterns.
+Our work shows the large potential of data-driven techniques in combination with insights from numerical optimization and the usefulness of graph neural networks as a natural computational backend for problems arising in computational linear algebra \citep{moore2023graph}.